 - Job Task Analysis

-The role and function studies are published.
+The role and function studies are published and available above.
 Educators have access to these studies and may use them as curriculum standards for graduate education, graduate program requirements, and courses are being created and revised.